 The spectacular Grotto is a magical, naturalistic cave with shimmering, bubbling water, rough rock and stalactites covered in sparkling crystals.
 On a sunny day, shafts of light pierce the interior through carefully placed openings in the ceiling.
 The light makes the crystals sparkle as it bounces off the coral pools and lake water.

-The Crystal Grotto is included in entry to the landscape but is sometimes closed.
+The Crystal Grotto is included in entry to the landscape but is sometimes closed for maintenance.

 Take a look around…